adetokunbo/challengehub.app/_posts/en/2020-03-06-what-makes-a-good-challenge.md

 Here, it is clear how the text should be entered, and with just a 1/120 chance of randomly guessing the solution, learning is encouraged.

 ## Rating only
 In some cases, perhaps where an essay or written paragraph is required, the above options are not appropriate.
-For such cases, the teacher has the option to simply ask for a difficulty rating upon attempt of the challenge to gauge progress by students.
+For such cases, the teacher has the option to ask for a difficulty rating upon attempt of the challenge to gauge progress by students.

 ## Last word
 From a teacher's time-management perspective, it's also good to keep in mind a healthy ratio between the time it takes to create a challenge and the time it takes for a student to read relevant resources and complete a challenge, so that both learning *and* teaching efficiency is high.